rthalley/dnspython/README.md

 Python 2.x support ended with the release of 1.16.0.
 Dnspython 2.0.0 through 2.2.x support Python 3.6 and later.
-As of dnspython 2.3.0, the minimum supported Python version will be 3.7.
+As of dnspython 2.3.0, the minimum supported Python version is 3.7.
 We plan to align future support with the lifetime of the Python 3 versions.

 Documentation has moved to